-The weighted average haircut requirements for our repurchase agreements, including repurchase financings underling our Linked Transactions, have not significantly changed since December 31, 2011.
+The weighted average haircut requirements for the respective underlying collateral types for our repurchase agreements, have not significantly changed since December 31, 2011.

-During the first three months of 2012, the financial market environment was impacted by continued accommodative monetary policy.
+During the first six months of 2012, the financial market environment was impacted by continued accommodative monetary policy.
 Repurchase agreement funding for both Agency MBS and Non-Agency MBS has been available to us at attractive market terms from multiple counterparties.
 Typically, due to the credit risk inherent to Non-Agency MBS, repurchase agreement funding involving Non-Agency MBS is available from fewer counterparties, at terms requiring higher collateralization and higher interest rates, than does repurchase agreement funding secured by Agency MBS and U.S. Treasury securities.
 Therefore, we generally expect to be able to finance our acquisitions of Agency MBS (which we expect will continue to comprise the majority of our assets) on more favorable terms than financing for Non-Agency MBS.